wai12/bravo-kernel.github.io/source/_posts/2015-09-21-how-to-create-scheduled-tasks-for-powershell-on-windows-server-2012.md

 - microsoft
 - server-2012
 ---
-Instructions on how to set up properly configured Scheduled Tasks for Powershell scripts on Windows Server 2012.
+Instructions for properly configuring Scheduled Tasks for Powershell scripts on Windows Server 2012.

 ## Creating the service account